 Usually, the right season is "the time when the tree species shines the most".
-For instance, the right moment for a bonsai with flowers and fruits is easy to notice.
+For instance, it is easy to notice the right moment for a bonsai with flowers and fruits.
 The blooming flowers and colored fruits will indicate you it is the right time.
 A Leafy bonsai will have buds and red leaves.
 The Pine and Cypress trees are in season from late autumn to winter.

 This seasonal cycle awareness is one of many enjoyable moments when you grow and care for your bonsai trees.

 The garden where I received my instruction provided bonsai for lease.
 It gave me the opportunity to prepare bonsai for each season by caring and arranging them accordingly.